slamora/brackets-wiki/Preview-Images-Research.md

 * extra work to maintain EditorManager.focusEditor
 * Documents class gains in complexity, no separation of concerns for text and image documents, seems harder to maintain if new editors are added, i.e. image editors, hex editor, ...
 * Find, Replace, QuickOpen UI needs to be disabled, unless we feel ok with the clutter.
+* Not clean enough to enable editable binary content, i.e. to enable an image editor

+### Peter's updated proposal
+Same as above,
+* but getCurrentDocument also returns null when an image is displayed, so that  extensionswouldn't have to verify the mode of the document if it's an image document
+* Images are handled by an immutable subclass of Document where mutating methods are stubbed out.
+* Image documenst are not added to the working set.

+Advantage:
+* The boilerplate mode check for documents is gone.
+Makes for more readable code in extensions

+Disadvantage:
+* More extensions may break
+* Rename, Delete, Show in File Tree, Show in OS will not work

 ###  Non modal image viewer in place of the text editor backed by a custom document
 _Also known as the original proposal_ - based on the discussion and outline [here](https://github.com/adobe/brackets/pull/4492)